shopware/docs/guides/plugins/plugins/administration/add-filter.md

 ```
 {% endcode %}

 As you can see, it's very simple.
-We use `Filter` from the `Shopware` object where we can register our filter with the function `register`.
+We use `Filter` from the `Shopware` object where we can register our filter with the method `register`.
 The first argument we pass is the name of our filter, which is `example`.
 The second argument is a function with which we format our text.

 If you want to use multiple arguments in your filter function, it could look like this: